How computing came into the picture?

 To overcome these problems we came up with “CLOUD COMPUTING”

-Simply putting, cloud computing is the use of remote servers to store, manage, process data.
+Simply put, cloud computing is the use of remote servers to store, manage, process data.
 So, you do three things; you

 With cloud computing, you don’t need to invest heavily in hardware and spend a lot of time in managing that hardware.
 Instead, you can provide exactly the right type and size of computing resources you need.
 There is no limitation on resources.
 You can access as many resources as you need, almost instantly, and only pay for what you use.